New: This is now a React library, Vanilla JS is still availableRead more

 Installation

-Install the package via npm or yarn:
+Install the package via npm:

 npm install simple-parallax-js